Services

 Style sheet

-The style sheet also includes a word list with characters (in the case of fiction), places, proper nouns (such as brand names), and other terms (foreign terms, slang, industry-specific vocabulary) that are particular to your manuscript.
+The style sheet also includes a word list with characters (in the case of fiction), places, proper nouns (such as brand names), and other terms (foreign words, slang, industry-specific vocabulary) that are particular to your manuscript.

 Other services